 Our cathedral church is fortunate to have a Bösendorfer Imperial Grand piano (97 keys, not 88!).
 This beautiful instrument is featured in every liturgy and many concerts.
 You can read about the Imperial Grand here.

 Please visit our Cathedral Concerts page for organ recitals and other performances that will include these instruments.

 I'm getting married at the Cathedral.
 How do I begin planning my music?

 Be sure to visit the Cathedral’s Marriage Page, which gives you all the information you need to get started with the entire process.
 Then, contact the Cathedral's Music Director to get the date on his calendar and to set up a meeting to discuss music.
 He will send you a link to a Google form that guides you through the liturgy and lays out various choices for music and musicians to consider.
 This form is especially useful if you live out of town and need to do most of your planning from your home.

 I would like to learn to read music or sing better.
 Do you offer training?

 Yes!
 See the Parish Music Ministry page for information on when sessions meet for sight-singing (learning to read music) and for group vocal coaching.
 Generally, these are intended for those who are participating in music ministry, but you are welcome to join in and learn about music and about your voice.

 I don't sing or play an instrument.
 Is there another way I can help?

 Yes!
 We need librarians, assistants at concerts for greeting audience members as they arrive, food talent for setting up small receptions for musicians and artists, graphic artists, and general help to distribute concert materials and handle mailings.
-See our volunteering page or contact Nick Palmer to see how you can help.
+See our volunteering page or contact the Cathedral Music Director to see how you can help.